Tropicalbunny/MyRepo/README.md

 My original idea (above) i had started coding, but while developing i decided the user interface was messy and uninspired. which pushed me to go back to the drawing board and redevelop how i wanted the website to look and function. my biggest issue was Phone users wasnt in the forefront of my mind, and while coding i realised the website would easily become cluttered and awkward to navigate, below are some brief descriptions of issues i had. (will not go into detail as re-development had its own issues)

-- spacing issues with icons
+- Spacing issues with icons
-- hover over changes issues
+- Hover over changes issues
-- aligning logo left without changing in nav bar
+- Aligning logo left without changing in nav bar
-- reduction of hero image resolutions to fit. (will go into more detail below)
+- Reduction of hero image resolutions to fit. (will go into more detail below)

 ### Final Idea

-i designed the website with simplicity in mind, trying to create a logical and reasoned flow across all pages, the physical process of the webpage is the same whether it be tablet, desktop or phone.
+I designed the website with simplicity in mind, trying to create a logical and reasoned flow across all pages, the physical process of the webpage is the same whether it be tablet, desktop or phone.

 ![Flow diagram](assets/Readme-assets/FlowDiag.PNG "Flowdiag")

-above is the basic function of the website, this is how i wanted the website to flow to each webpage.
+Above is the basic function of the website, this is how i wanted the website to flow to each webpage.

 ![Figma design](assets/Readme-assets/Figma.PNG "Figma")